Introducing Neo - Dangbei's All-in-One Mini Projector with Native Netflix for the Best Compact Cinema Experience

 Experience high-quality entertainment with the compact and lightweight Dangbei Neo LED projector, featuring full HD resolution and Dolby-certified stereo speakers

-TUMWATER, Wash., May 4, 2023 /PRNewswire/ -- Dangbei, a leader in innovative home entertainment solutions, is today proud to unveil the Dangbei Neo, an all-in-one mini projector with native Netflix.
+TUMWATER, Wash., May 4, 2023 /PRNewswire/ -- Dangbei, a leader in innovative home entertainment solutions, is today proud to announce the launch of its latest creation, the Dangbei Neo, an all-in-one mini projector with native Netflix.
 Officially licensed by Netflix, the DLP projector delivers 1080p FHD visuals on a screen up to 120" and immersive surround sound powered by Dolby Audio™.
 The Neo also packs advanced features in a sleek, compact design that is sure to impress.

 One of the outstanding features of the Dangbei Neo is its native and officially licensed Netflix.
 This means that users can enjoy the same streaming experience for their favorite Netflix shows and movies without the need for any additional devices or software, and all on the big screen.
 With hotkeys for three popular streaming apps - Netflix, Prime Video and YouTube - navigating through their favorites has never been easier.

 Small, yet stunning.
-The Dangbei Neo, powered by DLP technology, delivers high performance with FHD 1080p image, 540 ISO lumens, HDR10 & HLG, and about 90% coverage of the DCI-P3 color space.
+The Dangbei Neo, powered by DLP technology, delivers high performance with FHD 1080p image, 540 ISO lumens, HDR10 & HLG support, and about 90% coverage of the DCI-P3 color space.
 Movies, TV shows and more come to life with an impressive projection size of up to 120-inches.
-It is also a treat for the ears as well as the eyes, with its built-in 2×6W speakers and Dolby Audio™ certified sound, providing a truly cinematic audio-visual experience.
+The Dangbei Neo is also a treat for the ears as well as the eyes, with its built-in Stereo 2×6W speakers and Dolby Audio™ certified sound, providing a truly cinematic audio-visual experience.

 Also included are intelligent imaging functions enhanced by the ToF camera system, such as auto focus, auto keystone correction, intelligent screen fit, and intelligent obstacle avoidance, providing more precise adjustments and ensuring clear and sharp images regardless of the Neo's placement.